tynaalban/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10 .script that changes the working directory to the previous one Task 11. script that lists all files
 Task 12. script that prints the type of the file
+Task 12.
+Create a symbolic link to
+Task 14.
+Copy HTML files